amcc1996/symbeam/README.md

 new_beam.set_inertia(0, L/2, I)
 new_beam.set_inertia(L/2, L, I/2)
 ```
-By default, if the properties are not explicitely set by the user, `symbeam` considers constant values `E` and `I` along the span of the beam, this is, the property setting methods do not need to be evoked.
+By default, if the properties are not explicitely set by the user, SymBeam considers constant values `E` and `I` along the span of the beam, this is, the property setting methods do not need to be evoked.
 If any segment is explicitely set, the user must then specify all segments in a consistent manner.

 > :warning: **Our beloved symbols E and I**: Be careful when specifying symbolic Young modulus and second moment of area via a string, for instance, with "E" and "I".
 SymPy parses the string in the expression and will interpret "E" as the Nepper number and "I" as the imaginary operator.
 Prioritise using the variables directly imported from `sympy.abc` or create the variables explicitely with `sympy.symbols()`.

 ### Adding supports
 The beam must be connected to the exterior via a set of supports, which materialise the geometric boundary conditions of the problem.
-Currently, `symbeam` can only solve statically determinate beams, therefore, redundant supports cannot be handled.
+Currently, SymBeam can only solve statically determinate beams, therefore, redundant supports cannot be handled.
 A support can be added to the beam by specifying the coordinate and the type of support.
 Exemplarily, this is accomplished by calling the method `add_support()`

 ```python
 # new_beam.add_support(x_coord, type)